Skip to main content

 Mount Veeder rises along Napa Valley's western edge in the Mayacamas Mountains, with vineyards first planted in the 1860s.
 The steep terrain and thin soils force vines to struggle for nutrients, producing Cabernets known for tannic structure, dark fruit intensity, and extraordinary longevity.

-3 wineries · Napa Valley
+3 wineries · Cabernet Sauvignon

 Wineries in Howell Mountain